zer0glitch/ocpv-ansible-example/README.md

 ```
 sudo cat /home/lab-user/install/auth/kubeadmin-password
 ```
-* Use kubeadmin and the discovered password to log into the openshift console
+* Use kubeadmin and the discovered password to log into the openshift console (the web GUI thing)

+## Sweet!
+Can we start doing the Virtualization?

 ### CNV Installation via Ansible (Automated Install)